rtlabs-com/p-net/doc/using_codesys.rst

 Remember that you need to power cycle the Raspberry Pi running the softplc every two hours, if using the trial version.

+The remaining text on this page is about advanced topics, and not necessary for running the sample app in the tutorial.

 Adjust PLC timing settings
 --------------------------